hasenj/go-vbolt/README.md

 Similarly, if you want to iterate on a bucket in order where the key is a string, use `vpack.StringZ` instead of `vpack.String`.
-The former uses c-style null terminated encoding for the strings, making it suitable for sorted iteartion, while the later places the length of the string (in varint encoding) before the string, which while useful when encoding a string field as part of an object, does not have any particular advantage when used as the serialization function for the key of a bucket.
+The former uses c-style null terminated encoding for the strings, making it suitable for sorted iteration, while the later places the length of the string (in varint encoding) before the string, which while useful when encoding a string field as part of an object, does not have any particular advantage when used as the serialization function for the key of a bucket.